seanchatmangpt/knhk/docs/code-organization.md

 ## Overview

-KNKHS follows a modular architecture with clear separation of concerns.
+KNHK follows a modular architecture with clear separation of concerns.
 Large files have been split into focused, maintainable components following core team best practices.

 ## Directory Structure